 Area Action Timing Responsibility for Recruiting Overall responsibility belongs to Governance Committee.
 Detailed recruitment effort to be led by the Governance Recruitment Team (GRT) comprised of the Chair of the Governance Committee, the Chair of the Board, and one other Director.
 Board Strength and Gap Analysis In the late Fall, the Executive Assistant sends a copy of the Skills Matrix Tool (an Excel program) to all Board members, requesting an update of their individual skills and experience and an indication of their intention to continue to serve as a Board member.
 A graphic depiction of the Skills Matrix Tool is shown as Appendix B to Part II, Chapter 5 of the Governance Guide.
-Once responses to the Skills Matrix Tool questionnaire are November/ December received, the GRT reviews responses to determine expected recruiting requirements (skills and numbers) over the next year and the two years following.
-Advertising for Candidates If deemed appropriate, the GRT takes steps to advertise for potential candidates to self-identify from within the broader community using resources such as: The Perley Health website, Volunteer Ottawa, 55+ magazine, Professional organizations, Community newspapers, Friends and Family Committee.
-November/ December/ January Director Interviews Following the circulation of a self-evaluation questionnaire (for individual use only), the Chair of the Governance Committee January/February
+Once responses to the Skills Matrix Tool questionnaire are received, the GRT reviews responses to determine expected recruiting requirements (skills and numbers) over the next year and the two years following.
+November/ December Advertising for Candidates If deemed appropriate, the GRT takes steps to advertise for potential candidates to self-identify from within the broader community using resources such as: The Perley Health website, Volunteer Ottawa, 55+ magazine, Professional organizations, Community newspapers, Friends and Family Committee.
+November/ December/ January January/February